guardian/goo/README.md

 This convoluted approach enables users to invoke the bash script simply with parameters, whilst maven's project versioning is given the task of resolving the latest published version of the goo tool.

 Developers can run sbt using the supplied [sbt script](sbt).
-From here, the `frontend-goo-tool` project can be used for development.
+From here, the `dev-build` project can be used for development.
-This project is configured so developers can run `publish` for a local-file maven publish.

-For testing, switch to the `goo-client` sbt project, and invoke tasks in a similar manner to the [goo](../goo) script.
+For testing, developers can use the `dev-build` sbt project to invoke tasks in a similar manner to the [goo](../goo) script.
-In sbt, the `goo-client` can be executed using `run ec2 list`, for example.
+In sbt, `dev-build` can be executed using `run ec2 list`, for example.

 During development it is necessary to modify the repository resolver for the `goo-client` sbt project, so that it points to the local maven repository containing the development `frontend-goo-tool` jar project.
 A dev-based resolver is included